Jump to: What is a Garden Kneeler | Features to Look for | Reviews

 A common complaint is that high-density foam mats are too hard.
 Personally, I don’t find this an issue.
 If you do prefer more comfort, however, then this memory foam cushion is worth considering.

-It’s about 2 in. thick and is encased in a wipe-clean cover.
-The main worry I had was that it wouldn’t clean easily, but after trying it my fears were remedied.
-It’s not for long-term use (it isn’t hard-wearing) but for lighter gardening it’s ideal.
-Even if you do want to use it over a longer period, it’s inexpensive enough to warrant being replaced regularly.
+It’s about 5cm thick and is encased in a wipe-clean cover.
+The main worry I had was that it wouldn’t clean easily, but the cover can be taken off easily and machine-washed.
+It may break down a little with extended use but even if you do want to use it daily over a longer period, it’s inexpensive enough to warrant being replaced regularly.

 Let us know your thoughts!
 Leave a comment below!